 According to CSSF Circular 14/592 efficient portfolio management techniques can be used for the Investment Company.
 These include all sorts of derivative transactions, including total return swaps, as well as securities financing transactions, namely securities lending transactions and (reverse) repurchase agreements.
-Other securities financing transactions than the types mentioned here, such as margin-lending transactions, buy-sell-back transactions and sell-buy-back transactions, are currently not used.
+Such securities financing transactions may be used for each sub-fund, as further provided for in the special section of the Sales Prospectus.
+Other securities financing transactions than the types mentioned here, such as margin-lending transactions, buysell-back transactions and sell-buy-back transactions, are currently not used.
 Should the Investment Company make use of these types of securities financing transactions in the future, the Sales Prospectus will be amended accordingly.